Sparse Graphical Modelling via the Sorted L$_1$-Norm: Introduction

 with $\hat \mu=\frac{1}{n} \sum_{j=1}^n \bfx^{(j)}$ (see, among others, \cite{Murphy2012} and \cite{Hastie2017}).
 The maximization of $\mathcal{L}\left( \bfTheta \right)$, with respect to $\bfTheta$, provides $\bfS^{-1}$ as the maximum likelihood estimator of $\bfTheta$.
 Nevertheless, this estimator is typically unsatisfactory or ill-defined when $p$ approaches to or is greater than $n$ \citep{PircalabeluClaeskens2020}.
 In particular, when $p > n$, the covariance matrix $\bfS$ is singular and $\bfS^{-1}$ does not exist.

 The classical solution to the above issues relies on the application of the penalized likelihood estimators obtained by solving the following optimization problem:

-where the penalty term $Pen(\bfTheta)$ penalizes the model complexity.
+where the constraint $\bfTheta > \textbf{0}$ guarantees that the solution is positive-definite and the penalty term $Pen(\bfTheta)$ penalizes the model complexity.
 The classical model selection criteria, like the Akaike Information Criterion \cite{Aka} or the Bayesian Information Criterion \cite{Schw} directly penalize the number of graph edges.
 In these cases $Pen(\bfTheta)=f(||\bfTheta||_0)$, where $||\bfTheta||_0$ is the number of nonzero elements of $||\bfTheta||$ and $f(\cdot)$ is an increasing function.
 As discussed e.g. in \cite{Rina}, when $p$ is comparable or larger than $n$ then AIC and BIC lead to many false discoveries and need to be replaced by the criteria which penalize the dimension of $\bfX$, like the modified Bayesian Information Criterion (\cite{mBIC, mBIC2}) or the Extended Bayesian Information Criterion (\cite{CC08}).
 However, similarly as in the multiple linear regression, identifying the model which yields the maximum value of a given model selection criterion is NP-hard.
 Therefore the $L_0$ penalty is often replaced by some convex penalties like the $\ell_2$ or the $\ell_1$ norms of the vectorized version of $\bfTheta$.

 The $\ell_1$-norm penalization is a popular technique for obtaining sparse estimators in a wide range of statistical problems.
 It was originally employed by \cite{Santosa86} in geo-physics and by \cite{chen1994basis} in the context of signal-processing.
 In \cite{Tibshirani1996} $\ell_1$-norm penalty was introduced into the general statistics as the well-known Least Absolute Shrinkage and Selection Operator (LASSO) for selection of important variables in regression models.
 The first application of LASSO to the sparse inverse covariance estimation was proposed by \cite{Meinshausen2006} as the neighborhood selection method.
 In this approach LASSO is applied separately to solve each of the multiple regression problems (\ref{eq:localreg}).
 Subsequently, in \cite{FriedmanHastieTIbshirani2008} the graphical lasso (Glasso) was proposed, where $\ell_1$ penalty is used directly with the multivariate normal likelihood.